ddrone/adventures-in-compilation/README.md

 Instead of trying to "implement a cool programming language", a project that I have started maybe a dozen times and never got far with, the idea here is to play with different algorithms of compilation on extremely simplistic languages.

+## Adventure 7: implement while-loops

+- [ ] Implement conversion through IRs that I have

 ## Adventure 6: convert LVar to LIf following chapter 5 of Essentials of Compilation

 - [x] Implement postfix conditional in the parser